Methods Summary and Data Tables

 A.1 Interpreting the SDG Index and Dashboards results

-The Sustainable Development Report 2023 provides an assessment of progress made towards the SDGs by all UN Member States.
-The Report includes the SDG Index, in which scores are presented on a scale of 0 to 100 and can be interpreted as a percentage towards optimal SDG performance.
+The Sustainable Development Report 2024 provides an assessment of progress towards the SDGs for all UN member states.
+The SDG Index score is presented on a scale of 0 to 100 and can be interpreted as a percentage towards optimal performance on the SDGs.
 Therefore, the difference between 100 and a country’s SDG Index score is the distance, in percentage points, that must be overcome to reach optimum SDG performance.
-The same basket of indicators and similar performance thresholds are used for all countries, to generate comparable scores and rankings.
-To minimize missing-data bias, we do not calculate overall SDG Index scores or ranks for countries that are missing data on more than 20% of the indicators.
+To minimize missing data bias, we do not calculate an overall SDG Index score and rank for countries missing data on more than 20 percent of the indicators.
+The same basket of indicators and similar performance thresholds are used for all countries to generate comparable scores and rankings.

-Substantial differences in rankings may result from small differences in aggregate SDG Index scores.
-This calls for caution when comparing country rankings.
-Differences of two or three positions between countries should not be interpreted as “significant”, whereas a differences of 10 places may be ascribed to meaningful differences in performance.
+Substantial differences in rankings may be due to small differences in aggregate SDG Index scores.
+This calls for caution when interpreting differences in rankings between countries.
+Differences of two or three positions between countries should not be interpreted as “significant”, whereas differences of 10 places may be ascribed to meaningful differences in performance.
 For further details, see the statistical audit by Papadimitriou et al. (2019) conducted on behalf of the EU Joint Research Centre (JRC).

-The SDG Dashboards provide visual representations of countries’ performance on the 17 SDGs.
+The SDG Dashboards provide a visual representation of countries’ performance on the 17 SDGs.
 The “traffic light” color scheme (green, yellow, orange, and red) illustrates how far a country is from achieving a particular goal.
-The SDG Dashboards are presented for all countries where data permits, including those that are not included in the SDG Index.
-As in previous years, the SDG Dashboards and country profiles for OECD countries incorporate additional metrics that are not available for non-OECD members.
+The SDG Dashboards are presented for all countries where data permits, including countries not included in the SDG Index.
+As in previous years, the SDG Dashboards and country profiles for OECD countries include additional metrics that are not available for non-OECD member states.

-The SDG Trend Dashboards indicate whether a country is on track to achieve the goals by 2030, based on past performance.
-Trends are calculated for each indicator, building on annual growth rates since 2015 which are extrapolated to 2030.
-The country’s resultant indicator trends are then aggregated at the goal level, to give an indication of how it is progressing towards each SDG.
+The SDG Trend Dashboards indicate whether a country is on track to achieve each individual goal by 2030 based on past performance.
+It builds on past annual growth rates, since 2015, which are extrapolated to 2030.
+Indicator trends are aggregated at the goal level to give an indication of how the country is progressing towards that SDG.

-This section provides a summary of the methods used to compute the SDG Index and Dashboards.
-More information can be found online in SDG Index and Dashboards: Detailed Methodological Paper (Lafortune et al., 2018).
-In 2019, the Joint Research Centre (JRC) of the European Commission conducted an independent statistical audit of the report’s methodology and results, examining the conceptual and statistical coherence of the index’s structure.
-Their audit report and additional data tables are available on our website: www.sdgindex.org
+This section provides a brief summary of the methods used to compute the SDG Index and Dashboards.
+A detailed methodology paper is accessible online (Lafortune et al., 2018).
+The European Commission Joint Research Centre (JRC) conducted an independent statistical audit of the report’s methodology and results in 2019, reviewing the conceptual and statistical coherence of the index structure.
+The detailed statistical audit report and additional data tables are available on our website: www.sdgtransformationcenter.org

-Due to time lags in international statistics, this year’s edition does not capture most of the multiple impacts that the war in Ukraine has had on the SDGs, nor the impacts of other geopolitical and security crises that have emerged over the past 12–18 months.
-The data for Ukraine correspond to the situation before February 2022, as many data points have not been able to be updated since then.
-The inclusion of an indicator on exports of major conventional weapons should not be interpreted as a value judgment in the context of current conflicts, but rather as an effort to evaluate more generally the trend towards disarmament recognized by the United Nations and by civil society organizations as an important priority for peace, socio-economic stability, and sustainable development (UN Office for Disarmament Affairs, 2018; Amnesty International, 2008).
+Due to time lags in international statistics, this year’s edition may not fully capture the severe consequences on the SDGs of the war in Ukraine and of other geopolitical and security crises over the past two years.
+The data for Ukraine correspond to a large extent to the situation before February 2022, as many data points have not been able to be updated since then.
+The inclusion of an indicator on exports of major conventional arms should not be interpreted as a value judgment by the authors on the policies implemented in the context of the war in Ukraine, but rather as an effort to evaluate more generally trends towards disarmament recognized by the United Nations as well as by civil society organizations as an important priority for peace, socio-economic stability and sustainable development (UN Office for Disarmament Affairs, 2018; Amnesty International, 2008).

 Table A.1 | New indicators and modifications